Particular/docs.particular.net/samples/endpoint-configuration/sample.md

 ## Code walk-through

 This samples walks through the most common choices you will need to make when creating your first endpoint.
 It will also show the configuration APIs needed to implement those choices.

-While this sample uses a Windows Service for hosting the same decisions will need to be made not matter the [Hosting choice](/nservicebus/hosting).
+## Hosting

+This sample uses a dual runnable console and Windows Service for hosting.
+More details on this approach can be seen in [Windows Service Hosting](/nservicebus/hosting/windows-service.md), there is also [a more detailed sample](/samples/hosting/windows-service/) of this approach.
+For more details on other hosting options see [Hosting choice](/nservicebus/hosting).

 ## Configure an [Error](/nservicebus/errors) queue